LIDILE/CIL_query/README.md

 2/07/2021

-These scripts are to be used with the Corpus Interlangue (CIL) data located on nakala.fr
+CIL_query is a suite of R scripts to be used with the Corpus Interlangue (CIL) data located on nakala.fr

 Each script has a specific function detailed below.